PrincetonUniversity/CBEMDGPU/README.md

 To compile the program that runs a simulation to compare with LAMMPS output, type
 $ make LMP_COMPARE
-which produces a binary called lmp_compare
+which produces a binary called lmp_compare used to generate data at specific settings we also ran on LAMMPS with.

 To compile the program that tests the NVE integrator, type
 $ make TEST_NVE